 Information for New PhD Students

 Congratulations on your admission to Yale!
-We understand that you will have many questions about coming to Yale and New Haven.
-The Office of International Students and Scholars (OISS) is here to provide answers.
-Please don't hesitate to contact our office at this special email address set up specifically for new students: firstname.lastname@example.org.
-The information on this page provides an overview of the immigration steps you can begin work on today:
+If you have any questions, please don't hesitate to contact our office using this email address set up specifically for new students: email@example.com.
+Here is an overview of the immigration steps you can begin work on today:

 1. Accept Your Offer of Admission

-All new GSAS students receive their admissions offer through the Graduate School admissions website, as well as a paper copy of the admissions letter.
+All new GSAS students receive their admissions offer within your Graduate School online application.
 Your first step in the visa process is to go online and accept the offer of admission!

 2. Obtaining an Immigration Document

-After accepting your offer of admission, you will receive an email from OISS requesting additional information.
-We typically send this email 4-5 days after you accept your offer of admission.
-This email will provide instructions for obtaining an immigration document (an I-20 or DS-2019).
-Please remember to tell us if you are participating in a program prior to the beginning of the fall semester.
-After receiving your information and all required supporting documentation, OISS will issue your immigration document (I-20).
+After accepting your offer of admission, you will receive an email from OISS with a link to an online survey.
+We typically send this email the week after you accept your offer of admission.
+Completing the online survey is necessary for obtaining an immigration document (an I-20 for F visa or DS-2019 for J visa), so please send your response as soon as possible.
+Please also remember to tell us if you are participating in a program prior to the beginning of the fall semester.
+After receiving your information and all required supporting documentation, OISS will issue your immigration document (I-20 or DS-2019).
 This generally takes two weeks.
-Your school will mail this document to you via courier service to the address listed on your Yale application.
+We will mail this document to you via courier service to the address listed on your application.

 3. Paying the SEVIS Fee & Applying for the Student Visa

-After you receive your I-20, you will need to pay the SEVIS fee before applying for your F-1 visa.
-With the I-20 and SEVIS receipt you will be ready to apply for your U.S. visa.
+After you receive your immigration document, you will need to pay the SEVIS fee before applying for your F or J student visa.
+With the I-20/DS-2019 and SEVIS receipt, you will be ready to apply for your U.S. visa.

 4. Before You Leave Home